Government Publications Collection Development Policy

 “Any item published by the state government, for the state government, or at state government expense, that would be available without charge upon request from any person other than the employees of the producing agency, and which bears the imprint of any state government agency.”

-The bulk of the collection of Mississippi state documents is housed on the first floor of the Williams Library.
+The bulk of the collection State Documents Collection is located in the Library Annex, the library’s offsite storage facility.
+State Documents can be requested from the Annex and are typically delivered within 24 hrs (Monday-Thursday) to the main library for viewing.
 Rare materials, such as the Territorial Papers, and publications of the University are housed in the Library’s Archives and Special Collections Department.
 Oxford municipal publications, which are not state documents, are also housed in Archives.

 Retention and Discarding